michaelmangelsdorf/Sonne8/README.md

 ### C, X, Y

 The C register is a pseudo register, that can only occur as a register-target in transfers.
 Transfering a value to C executes a subroutine call.
 The "branch" get's stored in T, the byte offset for instruction fetches within that "branch" gets stored in X. By writing values into X and Y, the return address can be redirected.
 The RET signal returns from the subroutine, by restoring the "branch" and byte offset from X and Y. The PULL signal transfers the current X into A, and the current Y into R.

+### Q, A, F

+Q and A are two accumulator registers.
+These are the two input operands connected to the ALU (Arithmetic-Logic Unit).
+F stands for Function.
+Writing an ALU opcode to F computes the respective function.
+Reading from F yields the result.
+Reading from F has the side effect of restoring the default function ("Value of Q").
+So in the default state, reading from F is the same as reading Q.

+### U, V, S, P

+Each bit in the U and V registers selects an implementation specific IO device.
+Writing to P transfers a value onto the tri-state IO bus.
+Reading from P transfers a value from the IO-bus.
+Use the OFF signal to tri-state the bus.
+Writing to P removes the tri-state.

+Writing to the S register prepares the transfered byte for serialization.
+The CSO signal ("clock serial out") shifts out one bit on the MOSI line.
+Reading from S yields the currently deserialized byte in the shift-register.
+The CSI signal ("clock serial in") shift in one bit from the MISO line.
+The SCH and SCL signals respectively toggle the serial master clock high or low.